 Our school evaluates each application to the graduate program using multiple criteria, including undergraduate/M.A. grades, standardized test scores, letters of recommendation, fit with our faculty, and prior work/life experience.
 The minimum GRE scores are 146 Verbal, 140 Quantitative, and 4.0 Writing.
 We do not have required minimum for grades; rather, an applicant's relative strength in all of these areas is considered.
-Return to top.

 The GRE General Test is required for admission into our graduate program.
 The report of GRE scores is valid only if received directly from ETS.
 Have scores sent to Institution Code 1631; Department Code 4599.
-A complete list of materials needed for application can be found at here.
+A complete list of materials needed for an application can be found at here.

 Students rarely can afford to attend graduate school without financial assistance.
 We try to offer every student whom we admit to our graduate program a teaching assistantship, provided oral English proficiency has been demonstrated.
 The teaching assistantship waives tuition as well as most student fees and pays a monthly salary.
 We also nominate especially talented students for school and university fellowships.
 For more information about teaching assistantships and fellowship opportunities, look here.

 A master's degree in Communication or related field is required for admission into our Ph.D. program.
 Some schools admit students with only an undergraduate degree into their Ph.D. program.
 These students, however, often must overcome additional hurdles that end up slowing their degree completion.
-Students admitted in our doctoral program at Purdue can complete their coursework, preliminary exams, and dissertation research in four years.
+Students admitted into our doctoral program at Purdue can complete their coursework, preliminary exams, and dissertation research in four years.
 Students admitted straight into other doctoral programs that do not require an M.A. degree often take at least five to six years to complete their Ph.D. degree.

 Students can transfer up to six hours from another school towards their M.A. or Ph.D. degree with approval, but only if these hours were not used to obtain an earlier degree.